thorGabe123/MLOps/reports/README.md

 >
 > Answer:

 Yes, we used both branches and pull requests in our project.
-Each member in our group has a branch where we can work independently on different part of our project without interference with main developmet line.
-Isolated environment allows each developer experiment new ideas without affecting the main codebase, if the experimrnt successed, the change can be merged back into master branch.
-Pull requestes provide a code review, before changes are merged into main branch, our team members can review the propsed changes and sugguest improvements etc..
-It also serve as a form of documentation for changes made to the codebase, which can help future developers understand the reason and context behind changes.
+Each member in our group has a branch where we can work independently on different part of our project without interference with main development line.
+Isolated environment allows each developer experiment new ideas without affecting the main codebase, if the experiment successed, the change can be merged back into master branch.
+Pull requestes provide a code review, before changes are merged into main branch, our team members can review the proposed changes and sugguest improvements etc..
+It also serves as a form of documentation for changes made to the codebase, which can help future developers understand the reason and context behind changes.

 ### Question 10